UT-CHG/PolyADCIRC/doc/large_jobs.rst

 sequentially.
 When doing so make sure that the run scripts specify a different ``save_dir``, ``save_file``, and ``script_name`` for each job.
 After your jobs complete the data may be concatenated into a single file.
 This file will have the same structure as if a single job was run.
+You might also want to create a ``crontab`` to periodically clear our your ``.sge`` directory.

 concatenation_2
 ~~~~~~~~~~~~~~~